univention/ucsschool-kelvin-rest-api/doc/docs/resource-users.rst

 ---------------------

 It is possible to perform complete and partial updates of existing user objects.
 The ``PUT`` method expects a JSON object with all user attributes set.
+Nevertheless, the attribute ``workgroups`` can be skipped to preserve its current value.
 The ``password`` attribute should *not* be sent repeatedly, as most password policies forbid reusing the same password.
 The ``PATCH`` method will update only those attributes sent in the request.
 Both methods return a complete Users resource in the response body, exactly as a ``GET`` request would.